desktopus-org/desktopus/README.md

 # Desktopus PoC (Currently in phase 1)

 At the moment there is only an _Ubuntu 20.04_ image with XFCE as a base image.
 Also some modules are created in `/src/modules`.
 Each module represents a software to be installed on the `base` image.
-All workspaces are defined in the `workspaces.csv` format.
+All workspaces are defined in the `workspaces` folder.

 Each module has three kind of files: